This assignment is to be done individually

 You should read the document "Working with OS/161" before completing this step.
 (You will also find a link to this document from the CS350 Assignments web page.)

-#if OPT_A0 hello(); #endif /* OPT_A0 */Also, be sure to add the following line to the end of the list of included files at the top main.c, like this
+#if OPT_A0 hello(); #endif /* OPT_A0 */Be sure to add the following line to the end of the list of included files at the top main.c, like this

-# # Main/toplevel stuff # file main/main.c file main/menu.c file main/hello.c
+# # Startup and initialization # file startup/main.c file startup/menu.c file startup/hello.c

 ./config ASST0in the kern/conf directory.